galaxyproject/training-material/RAD-Seq/tutorials/de_novo_rad.md

 >
 > 2. **Process Radtags** :wrench:: Re-Run `Stacks: process radtags` on FastQ file playing with parameters
 >
-> In `advanced options`, activate the `Discard reads with low quality scores` option and play with the score limit (default vs 20 for example) and examine the change in reads retained.
+> In `advanced options`, after activation of the `Discard reads with low quality scores` option, play with the score limit (default vs 20 for example) and examine the change in reads retained.
 Note that you can play also with the sliding window score threshold, by default 15% of the length of the read.
 This sliding window parameter allows notably the user to deal with the declining quality at the 3' end of reads.
 >
 > ![](../images/RAD4_Population_Genomics/Process_radtags_in_advancedparameter0.PNG)
 >